-- Thirty-one states have a state or systemwide assessment and placement policy.
+- Thirty-three states have a state or systemwide assessment and placement policy.

-- Twenty-two states have a uniform state or systemwide cut score policy.
+- Twenty-three states have a uniform state or systemwide cut score policy.

-- Nineteen states or systems allow for the use of multiple measures in placement decisions.
+- Twenty-six states or systems allow for the use of multiple measures in placement decisions.

-- Twenty-one states or systems have authorized the use of innovative developmental education instructional methods and interventions.
+- Twenty-six states or systems have authorized the use of innovative developmental education instructional methods and interventions.

-- Twenty states have created statutory developmental education reporting requirements.
+- Twenty-one states have created statutory developmental education reporting requirements.

-Developmental Education: Sometimes referred to as remedial education, developmental education aims to teach students knowledge they should have learned before enrolling in a postsecondary program.
+Developmental Education: Sometimes referred to as remedial education, developmental education is designed to develop foundational knowledge, often in reading, writing and math, for students whom the institution assesses as underprepared for college-level course work.
 Developmental education is not adult basic education.